aliciarvilefortsales/sleep-in-pregnancy/README.md

 This repository contains the [Quarto book](https://quarto.org/docs/books/) of my Master’s Thesis:
-*Associations between the duration and quality of sleep of pregnant women in the third trimester with the duration of labor*.
+*Associations Between the Duration and Quality of Sleep in Third-Trimester Pregnant Women With the Duration of Labor*.
 The research compendium is accessible via [The Open Science Framework](https://osf.io/) by clicking [here](https://doi.org/10.17605/OSF.IO/S4TBZ).